HSLdevcom/jore4-map-matching/README.md

 touch spring-boot/profiles/dev/config.$(whoami).properties
 ```

-## Populating data within development
+## Populating data to development database

-Within development, the currently recommended way of importing infrastructure data is to:
+Within developing the application, the currently recommended way of importing infrastructure data is to:
 1. Start map-matching server with the commands below.
 Within launch, the server will run database migration scripts into the development database.
 The scripts will initialise schemas, tables, constraints and indices.
 Also a couple of enumeration tables are populated with a fixed set of data.

     ```sh